Maintaining your skis

 The Wagner Spa Treatment

 Wagner Skis charge hard all season.
 That’s why we always recommend sending your Wagner Custom Skis to us for a spa treatment in the spring or summer.
 It’s a great way to upkeep your skis so they perform well into the future.

 Our spa treatments rejuvenate and come at the perfect time for some well deserved relaxation.
 We start by inspecting your skis from tip to tail, it’s the perfect time for your skis to unwind and catch up with old and new friends at the factory.
 Next, we perform needed base repairs to put your skis back in tact for next season.
 We utilize the original factory tune of the skis to enhance their longevity.
 Last, we buff out the topsheet-sidewall interface to restore energy and diminish stress.
 Your skis come back from the spa fresh, clean and skiing like new.

 In all seriousness, the skis return from the factory in great condition so you are ready to keep charging come next season.
-If you wish to send your skies off to the spa, print this SPA FORM and include it when you ship your skis.
+If you wish to send your skies off to the spa, print this Wagner Spa Tune Form and include it when you ship your skis.

 Better Skiing is in